November 22nd , 2017

 Boe introduced myself to the community, men, women and children they’re seem so happy to meet someone from far, I don’t see teenager or young adult, they work and study in Labuan Bajo or even to Sumbawa, Bima or Makassar.
 Boe had a quiz for the children to answer and they’re excited… most of them get their book, pencil and drawing book, some of them get their soap, shampoo and tooth brush and tooth paste, and I heard from Boe the next day kids are smells good because they washed their hair early in the morning….
 I am happy to hear that.
 There’s a strong connection between Naga people and Bima, Makassar.
 They said their ancestor are coming from Minangkabau, Nias in Sumatra and fled to Sumbawa and end up in Kampung Naga with no obvious art left.
 I can’t find any art objects in the area, not even 1.

-I tried to find a way to catch the kids attention while I sat in the unfinished Boe’s reading park (Taman Baca) and finally I found a stick for carpenter use it for construction, made from strong wood.
+I tried to find a way to catch the kids attention while I sat in the unfinished Boe’s Village Library (Taman Baca) and finally I found a stick for carpenter use it for construction, made from strong wood.
 3 kids beside me and I started to hit the stick and made some noise, the kids start to follow and in a few minutes 8 children surround me and happy playing sticks and sing.
 They sang Indonesian and Manggaraian songs too till evening comes, we stop and I promise to play with them again tomorrow.
 Morning mist covered the village, I Grateful, feel peace and content, happy and proud to myself to what I’ve done so far, I ride for others became reality.

 Daytime Boe and I went to Moslem school where the principal waiting and the children too, all children at school gather at 1 classroom, they’re so excited and happy.